danswain/Freemarket/ReadMe.md

 # Freemarket

+This should be a straight dotnet test to see it running.

+Owing to time constraints I kept it simple.
+I started with the Cucumber style Component tests to start a higher level than a unit test.
+---

 Freemarket FX Software Engineer Candidate Coding Challenge We would like you to develop a REST based Web API for an example online shopping basket that has the following features:
 - Add an item to the basket